Comac C919: Flight testing

-2019

 A fourth prototype conducted its maiden flight on 1 August 2019 from Shanghai Pudong International Airport.
 A fifth prototype conducted its first flight on 24 October 2019, also from Shanghai airport; the fifth prototype was expected to test for extreme weather conditions, the environmental control system, drainage systems and electrical supplies.
 Comac rescheduled its certification target from 2020 to 2021, with the first delivery the following year.

-The sixth and final prototype, intended for the flight certification program, completed its maiden flight on December 27, 2019.
+The sixth and final prototype, intended for the flight certification program, completed its maiden flight on 27 December 2019.
 Reports at the time indicated that the C919 was expected to commence commercial service with China Eastern Airlines in either 2021 or 2022.

-2020

 On 27 November 2020, the C919 received its type inspection authorization from the CAAC, meaning that "the aircraft design has been finalised and verified, and that no major changes can be made to its structure."
-COMAC hoped to proceed with more intensive flight tests to certify airworthiness by 2021 and to commence deliveries.

-2021

-After completing cold-weather testing in China's Inner Mongolia, the C919 is slated to conduct flight tests in natural icing conditions from London International Airport in Ontario, Canada during March 2021.
-However, these tests may be delayed depending on the progression of the COVID-19 pandemic.
+After completing cold-weather testing in China's Inner Mongolia, the C919 was slated to conduct flight tests in natural icing conditions from London International Airport in Ontario, Canada during March 2021.
+However, these tests may have been delayed due to the COVID-19 pandemic.